Chen Baocang

-Chen Baocang (陈宝仓; April 1900 – 10 June 1950) was a Chinese general of the National Revolutionary Army and revolutionary martyr.
+Chen Baocang (陈宝仓; April 1900 – 10 June 1950) was a Chinese general of the National Revolutionary Army and a spy for the Chinese Communist Party (CCP).

 Early Life and military career

 Chen was born on 5 April 1900, in Beijing, while his ancestral home was in Zunhua, Hebei.
 At the age of 14, following the death of his parents and facing financial hardship, he completed secondary school and enrolled in the tuition-free Qinghe Military Preparatory School.
 Two years later, he transferred with outstanding academic performance to the Ninth Term of the Engineering Department at the Baoding Military Academy.

 In the summer of 1923, after graduating from the Baoding Military Academy, Chen went to Taiyuan with his academy friends Guo Zongfen, Duan Xiangjiu, Sun Jingxian, and Shi Jinggong to join Yan Xishan's forces.
 In Yan Xishan's army, he started as a platoon leader and later served as company commander, battalion commander, regiment commander, division chief of staff, and eventually as a colonel in charge of the education section at the headquarters.